-In this year of operation as an independent charity we received £84,309 in donations, mostly from individuals, primarily across our parishes in North Hampshire, but also from the churches themselves.
+In this year of operation as an independent charity we received £40,147 in donations, mostly from individuals, primarily across our parishes in North Hampshire, but also from the churches themselves.
 We continue to have the majority of our donations untied to specific projects, which allows us the flexibility to act according to local priorities.
-We continue to rely on the bishop to help us prioritise the needs, but one of our trustees, Duncan Sherlock, has visited several times this past year to review projects and oversee the local accounts.
-This year we have sent £42,950 to Hoima, which compares with £45,500 last year.
+We continue to rely on the bishop to help us prioritise the needs.
+This year we have sent £77,500 to Hoima, which compares with £42,950 last year.

 Our financial priorities continue to be the maternity ward and the paediatric unit of the Azur Clinic and the Mustard Seed Orphanage, providing them with operational financial support.
-We will continue to invest in the Wallis Tree Project.
-We have contributed £27,000 towards the Mustard Seed Orphanage and £9,950 for the Azur Clinic.
+We have contributed £37,500 towards the Mustard Seed Orphanage, and £22,000 for the Azur Clinic.
+We have also contributed £12,000 this year on the Wallis Tree Project.
 The majority of funding for the Diocesan Training Centre is provided from local churches.

-At the end of the financial year, we were held a cash balance of £62,956.
+At the end of the financial year, we were held a cash balance of £25,376.
 Our finances are in very sound condition.
 We have maintained our objective of collecting sufficient monthly donations to fully cover our operating commitments leaving us to fundraise as we need to for more capital projects.
-Over £10,000 continues to be invested in a CLA account as a cushion in the event of declining donations, or to fund emergency projects.